-Instagram for Political and Advocacy Campaigns
+Instagram a Political and Advocacy Campaign Tool

 If you're running a campaign on a tight budget and have an important story to tell, Instagram can help.
 Not only is it completely free, but it’s also easy to use.
 With more than one billion monthly active Instagram users, it would be wise to get on the “Instagram train” now!